urbanxtreme/Magnathon2.0/README.md

 10. pyttsx3: 2.90

 ## How to configure
-Certainly!
-Here's how you can explain the configuration process as if you've already done it:

 1. **Setting up the Environment**:
    - I started by ensuring that Python is installed on my computer.
 If not, I downloaded and installed Python from the official website.
 2. **Library Installation**: